 Depending on the timing of the adult’s active season, the young left behind will overwinter as fully formed adults

-spring (e.g., mason bees) will have ample time to pupate in the summer and will overwinter as hibernating adults
+Bees active in earlier spring, like Mason Bees, will have ample time to pupate in the summer and will overwinter

-Some solitary bees are very tiny and may overwinter in hollow plant stems – something wea are keen to remind
+Some solitary bees are very tiny and may overwinter in hollow plant stems – something you should be aware of!

-gardeners of, as they begin to tidy up for the winter - especially if they are thinking of burning or removing
+As you begin to tidy up your garden for the winter - especially if they are thinking of burning or removing

 If you are one of those gardeners who has felt inferior to your neighbors who fastidiously clean up every shred